How to Make the Perfect Gin and Tonic

 Don't Be Afraid to Experiment With Other Gins

 Once you have mastered the perfect Gordon's gin and tonic, you might like to graduate and stretch your imagination.

 - Bombay Sapphire: Try Bombay Sapphire instead of Gordon's.
-Albeit it is more expensive.
+It is more expensive, however.
 I pay about 18€ here.
 However, for those of you that like a smoother alcohol, Bombay Sapphire is indeed a smooth liquid and is a good gin for your tonic.
 This bevy also needs to be served cold.
 Follow the guidelines for the G&T, replacing Gordon's with the Bombay.